 This is not a blog on how to write better.
-This is a blog on how to be a better writer.
+It’s a blog on how to be a better writer.

 I’m fascinated with writing, but I’m not here to force writing advice upon you.
-Others are far more capable of that.
-Instead, I want to help you make a difference as a writer.
-My works revolve around one central question:
+Others are far more capable of making up arbitrary rules.
+Instead, I’d like to help you stand out as a writer.
+That’s why my works revolve around one central question:

 How can writers become and communicate the best version of themselves?

 - How to determine who you are as a writer

 - How to write more without sacrificing quality